 The Christian Brothers moved to a site along the Canning River in what was later known as the suburb of Manning, in 1901.
-They had previously been running the Subiaco Boys' Orphanage and the first residents of Clontarf were the boys and brothers from the Subiaco Boys' Orphanage.
+The foundation stone for Clontarf was laid on 3 January 1901.
+The Christian Brothers had previously been running the Subiaco Boys' Orphanage and the first residents of Clontarf were the boys and brothers from the Subiaco Boys' Orphanage.

 When Clontarf opened in 1901, it was known to the child welfare authorities as the Clontarf Orphanage Industrial School for Junior Roman Catholic Boys, near Victoria Park.
 By the end of that year, there were 70 boys on government subsidy living at Clontarf, aged younger than 6 years to over 12 years.
 Possibly, there were also boys who had been admitted privately.
 By 1907, there were 78 boys subsidised by the government, of whom 52 boys were under 12 years and 26 over 12 years old.
 In 1918, there were 116 'Government children' and 53 'private children'.
 From statistics that are available from government reports and research conducted by Barry Coldrey (The Scheme 1993), it seems that Clontarf accommodated around 100-150 boys until after World War II, when child migrants were sent to Clontarf.
 During the time that boys who were sent from Britain and Malta lived at Clontarf, up to 280 boys could be accommodated there.
 In the 1960s, Clontarf housed around 150 boys and in the 1970s the number of boys fell to 60 or fewer.
 Some boys stayed at Clontarf for short periods, while others remained there for years at a time.
 From 1962, the number of boys who were privately placed exceeded the number of boys who were wards of the State.